mjg123/mjg123.github.io/_posts/2018-02-08-How-to-support-new-starters.md

   - **Before they start**
     + Chill out!
   - **Day 1**
     + Go with the flow.
-Stay chilled.
+Stay chilled
   - **Week 1**
-    + Continue being relaxed.
+    + Continue being relaxed
     + Knows everyone on their team and is comfortable interrupting anyone
     + Is asking lots of questions
 	+ Identify areas for self-study
   - **First month**
     + Be ready to be someone else's onboarding buddy
     + Articulate some personal goals for the next few months
-    + Decide which of the teams' areas of work is most interesting and move toward it.
+    + Decide which of the teams' areas of work is most interesting and move toward it
-    + Actively contributing to a project.
+    + Actively contributing to a project
-    + Has done a demo on behalf of their team, to the other teams.
+    + Has done a demo on behalf of their team, to the other teams
-	+ Gives feedback on the new-starter process.
+	+ Gives feedback on the new-starter process
   - **First year**
     + Is setting own goals and tracking progress effectively